mattiaspaul/neuralObfuscation/README.md

 This produces a validation Dice of approx. 81% and a folder with 16 example outputs (left ground truth image and label, right NeRVed scan and predicted label).
 ![visual](https://github.com/mattiaspaul/neuralObfuscation/blob/main/example_segout_0.png?raw=true)

+For the third part: re-identification risk assessment, we provide another demo-dataset that is derived from the NLST2023 challenge dataset of Learn2Reg, which comprises 220 patients with two lung CTs, which we convert into digitally reconstructed radiographs (DRRs).
+The provided jupyter notebook gives details on how we train the siamese network with InfoNCE and evaluate re-ID risk using 15-fold test-time augmentation.
+In line with our more ellaborate results in the paper, we achive a substantial improvement in reducing such risks with hires-image baseline:  top1 53.12% and top5 72.92% being reduced to NeRV (rho=0.08) with top1 39.58% and top5 53.12%.

 If you have any questions feel free to email me at firstname.heinrich@uni-luebeck.de
 ToDo: provide code for siamese re-identification network plus evaluation.